 Regardless of where you sit on this debate, private counselors can be expensive; their services can cost thousands of dollars.
 Families that can't afford private services can still help their children get into college.
 The services provided by high school, college and private admissions counselors can all also be carried out by the student.
 For example, a student with low verbal scores doesn't need advising to know that he or she should bulk up on English and literature classes.
 There are also a large number of Web resources administered for free by the federal government to help students find financial aid and search for the right colleges [source: O'Shaughnessy].

 Allotting time to find and apply to the right schools makes all the difference.
 So does being prepared.
 Click here to read about questions you should have to prepare yourself to speak with admissions officers.
-For more information on the college application process, see the links on the next page.
+For more information on the college application process, see the links below.